peering-manager/peering-manager/docs/setup/3-peering-manager.md

 code, and Python to run it.
 Peering Manager is mostly tested with Python version 3 (3.8 minimum) so we will setup the machine with this version.

+!!! attention
+	Note that your favourite distribution may not have Python's required version packaged.
+In that case, the following commands are applicable.
+	Possible solutions are: using additional package repositories or different packages like `python38` instead of `python3`.

 === "Debian 10 / 11"
 	```no-highlight
 	# apt install python3 python3-dev python3-venv python3-pip git vim